Easy Parsnip Purée – Creamy + Rich

 Expert Tip

-You do NOT want to over purée your parsnip purée.
+You do NOT want to over-purée your parsnip purée.
 It will get gummy from being too integrated.
-So be sure to pay attention to the texture with short quick bursts on the blender.
+So be sure to pay attention to the texture with short, quick bursts in the blender.
+You want the texture to be creamy and smooth (like mashed potatoes).

 Frequently Asked Questions (FAQ)